Call for Papers

 Download the call for papers in pdf format.

 Having been established in 1999, the Cryptographic Hardware and Embedded Systems (CHES) conference is the premier venue for research on design and analysis of cryptographic hardware and software implementations.
 As an area conference of the International Association for Cryptologic Research (IACR), CHES bridges the cryptographic research and engineering communities, and attracts participants from academia, industry, government and beyond.
-CHES 2024 takes place in Halifax, Nova Scotia, Canada in September 2024.
-The conference website is accessible at https://ches.iacr.org/2024.
+CHES 2025 takes place in Kuala Lumpur, Malaysia in September 14-18, 2025.
+The conference website is accessible at https://ches.iacr.org/2025.

 The scope of CHES is intentionally diverse, meaning we solicit submission of papers on topics including, but not limited to, the following: